prof-rossetti/intro-to-python/exercises/codebase-cleanup/README.md

   + Setup a virtual environment
   + Install all packages (in one step via the "requirements.txt" file)
   + Obtain any API Keys and configure Environment Variables using a ".env" file approach
+  + Run all python files of interest
+  + Run tests

 ### Game Improvements